Health Library

 Babies with congestive heart failure breathe fast and hard.
 They often sweat and / or tire out while feeding.
 They also grow slowly or lose weight.
 These symptoms develop slowly over the first one to two months of life.

 A small number of infants with a complete atrioventricular septal defect will not develop congestive heart failure.
-This occurs because the muscle cells that line the small arteries to the lungs get bigger.
-They will get tighter to protect the lungs from the extra flow and high pressure from the atrioventricular septal defect.
+This occurs because the muscle cells that line the small arteries in the lungs get bigger and tighter to protect the lungs from the extra flow and high pressure from the atrioventricular septal defect.

 This is called increased pulmonary vascular resistance (PVR), or pulmonary vascular disease.
 This condition is more common in infants with Down syndrome.

-The increase in pulmonary vascular resistance is effective in preventing the signs and symptoms of congestive heart failure.
-Pulmonary vascular resistance reduces the amount of left-to-right shunt.
-It may cause blood with low oxygen to go from the right ventricle to the left ventricle and out to the body without picking up oxygen.
+When there is an increase in pulmonary vascular resistance, the baby may not develop the signs and symptoms of congestive heart failure since the pulmonary vascular resistance reduces the amount of left-to-right shunt.
+It may cause blood with low oxygen to go the opposite way (from the right ventricle to the left ventricle) and out to the body without picking up oxygen in the lungs.

 Infants with a complete atrioventricular septal defect and elevated pulmonary vascular resistance often grow better and look healthier than those with low pulmonary vascular resistance and congestive heart failure.
-Having pulmonary vascular resistance may prompt early surgical correction of the defect.
+However, there is a risk of permanent changes to the pulmonary arteries that will not allow them to relax to normal even after surgery to repair the defect.
+Therefore, having high pulmonary vascular resistance may prompt early surgical correction of the defect.

 Repair of the atrioventricular septal defect lowers the pressure in the pulmonary artery.
-It allows these muscles to relax before they become permanently narrow.
+It allows the arteries to relax before they become permanently narrow.

-Congestive heart failure, growth failure or a very loud murmur in a child with a partial atrioventricular septal defect can occur when the defect in the mitral valve leaflet causes this valve to be very leaky.
+Congestive heart failure, growth failure or a very loud murmur in a child with a partial atrioventricular septal defect can occur when the defect in the left-sided valve leaflet causes this valve to be very leaky and causes extra work for the left ventricle.

 Diagnosis of AVSD